 A sure harbinger of spring is when the forest floor erupts into a brilliant carpet of Bloodroot (Sanguinaria canadensis).
 These fragile spring flowers belong to the poppy family.

-This past week, Bob and I drove to the Beamer Memorial Conservation Area in Grimsby, Ontario, for our first visit ever.
+This past spring, Bob and I drove to the Beamer Memorial Conservation Area in Grimsby, Ontario, for our first visit ever.
 The protected area came highly recommended by our daughter as a destination for hiking that included beautiful views.
 She had discovered it whilst on a bicycle excursion to the area.

 Beamer Memorial Conservation Area is one of the most extensive escarpment forests in the Niagara Region.